ucb-bar/fpga-zynq/README.md

 ### 8) <a name="booting"></a> Booting Up and Interacting with the RISC-V Rocket Core

 First, insert the SD card and follow the instructions in [Appendix A](#connecting) to connect to your board.
-You can login to the board with username `root` and password `root`.
+You can login to the board with username _root_ and password _root_.
 Once you're at the prompt, you can run a basic hello world program on rocket like so:

     root@zynq:~# ./fesvr-zynq pk hello
     hello!

 If you've downloaded the necessary files to boot riscv-linux, you may now do so.
-First however, you should mount the sd card using the instructions in [Appendix B](#mountsd).
+First however, you should mount the SD card using the instructions in [Appendix B](#mountsd).
 Then, to boot riscv-linux, run:

     root@zynq:~# ./fesvr-zynq +disk=/sdcard/riscv/root.bin /sdcard/riscv/vmlinux